ALMS Reading Guide

 – for expressing a condition: if, in case, unless, assuming that supposing that, provided that.

-Whenever it is possible, “mess around” with your text as much as you can.
+It is a good idea to read a text twice: however, just reading a text repeatedly will not help you to learn.
+So whenever possible, play with your text as much as you can.
 Try one or more of the following:

-– underline important terms and ideas in the text
+– underline important terms and ideas in the text, and then quiz yourself on these items

 – write notes in the margins as reminders of the main points and key ideas